LoliRock: Character design

 The design for the crystal magic circles and related animation was first done in 2D based on some reference pictures.
 Different colours and symbols were assigned to each character.
 It was later created in CGI.
 Animation tools used include Toon Boom Harmony, Adobe After Effects, and Blender.

 Lyna and Carissa were created in response to a request from the producers when the writing for season 1 was nearing completion.
 The request was to add two new princesses to increase the member count to five.
-However, the LoliRock developers thought they already had too many characters so they made Lyna and Carissa supporting characters that were "outside the main gang but always ready and willing to help when needed".
+However, the LoliRock developers thought they already had too many characters, so they made Lyna and Carissa supporting characters that were "outside the main gang but always ready and willing to help when needed".
 The two girls' transformations resemble Sailor Uranus and Sailor Neptune.
-The designers considered making one of the two girls look Asian to balance out the overall group's look; they applied the look to both girls, and chose Lyna.
-There was also a concern that Carissa might be confused with Auriana as the show's redhead, they decided to go with giving her an Irish redhead theme anyway.
+The designers considered making one of the two girls look Asian to balance out the overall group's look; they applied the look to both girls and chose Lyna.
+There was also a concern that Carissa might be confused with Auriana as the show's redhead, so they made Carissa's hair a darker shade of orange to contrast with Auriana's cherry shade.